rbbrdckybk/comfy-batcher/README.md

 ```
 Or simply run the ```go.bat``` file if you're on Windows.

-ComfyUI should start working on the prompts immediately, and you should see the results in a few seconds/minutes (depending on your GPU hardware).
+ComfyUI should start working on the prompts immediately, and you should see the results in your ComfyUI output folder in a few seconds/minutes (depending on your GPU hardware).